zoltancsaszi/liferay-docs/develop/new-articles/Chapter-6-Bridge-Requirements-for-Managing-Faces.markdown

              mapped and then checking the `URL` to see if it would be mapped.
 If a Faces `URL`, derive the view identifier encoded in this `URL`, as
              follows: (Note: all resulting `viewIds` start with a "/")
-                 - If prefix mapping (such as “/faces/*”) is used for the `FacesServlet`, the `viewId` is set from the extra path information of the request `URI`.
+                 - If prefix mapping (such as "/faces/*") is used for the `FacesServlet`, the `viewId` is set from the extra path information of the request `URI`.
 This corresponds to the path that follows the prefix mapping. e.g. a prefix mapped URL such as /faces/mypage.jsp would have a `viewId` of "/mypage.jsp".
-                 - If suffix mapping (such as “*.faces”) is used for `FacesServlet`, the `viewId` is set from the servlet path information of the request URI, after replacing the suffix with the value of the context initialization parameter named by the
+                 - If suffix mapping (such as "*.faces") is used for `FacesServlet`, the `viewId` is set from the servlet path information of the request URI, after replacing the suffix with the value of the context initialization parameter named by the